Translucent/JIRA-6.3-IE8-Hack/README.md

 We've currently targeted making issue creation, viewing and editing work, along with workflow operations, issue actions, the Issue Navigator, and several parts of the standard Dashboard.

-The hacks are deployed by inserting `<script>`-tags into your JIRA Announcement Banner, referencing one or more of the JavaScript files in this repository (see below for examples).
+The hacks are deployed by inserting a `<script>`-tag into your JIRA Announcement Banner.

 You may reference the files directly here on Github (recommended) or by downloading them and placing them within or near your own JIRA instance.

+You can also just copy the contents of the file into the Announcement Banner.

 Warning!
 --------